 Public Lecture with Philippe G. Nell on Brexit

 On March 29, 2017, the United Kingdom notified the European Council of its intention to leave the European Union.
 A two-year period has been launched to negotiate a withdrawal agreement and a new relationship.
-The evening lecture highlighted the close ties of Switzerland and the UK with the EU, the costs for Switzerland if it were to lose access to the EU Single Market and first related implications for the UK.
+The evening lecture will highlight the close ties of Switzerland and the UK with the EU, the costs for Switzerland if it were to lose access to the EU Single Market and first related implications for the UK.

 The UK’s challenge will clearly be to obtain free trade with selective integration in specific areas such as financial services, the automobile industry, airlines landing rights and nuclear energy.
 What can the UK expect from the EU in terms of arrangements or flexibility?
 Will there be any margin of manoeuver on either side?
 Switzerland’s experience with the EU may bring a unique insight and point to some red lines as the UK is opting for a clear-cut Brexit.